stefan-hoeck/idris2-elab-util/src/Doc/Inspect.md

 to use quotes as shown above.
 In case of possible ambiguities, prefer fully qualified names.
 If however we need to generate a name programmatically, we will use the `UN` constructor most of the time.
+In addition, module `Language.Reflection.Syntax` provides a `FromString` instance for `Name`.

 #### Expressions

 Probably the most important quoting facility is the ability to quote expressions.
+This results in values of type `Language.Reflection.TTImp.TTImp`

 ```
 Language.Reflection.Pretty> :t `(2 * x)